 These instructions are for v5.x and later.
-If you are following this guide for an earlier version please use sharelatex
+If you are following this guide for an earlier version please use sharelatex instead of overleaf in path names and SHARELATEX_ prefix instead of OVERLEAF_ for environment variables.

 We'd love to hear from you!
-If you'd like to share with us how many files you migrated over, their overall volume, and how long the migration took emailsupport@overleaf.com
+If you'd like to share with us how many files you migrated over, their overall volume, and how long the migration took email .

 A S3 compatible object storage to talk to, see for options